Ryanair says has no plans to directly operate transatlantic routes

+* European steel business currently profitable (Adds comment on Port Talbot, details on steel business)

-DUBLIN European budget airline Ryanair (RYA.I) has no plans to directly operate transatlantic flights, it said on Thursday, but a source with knowledge of matter said the company was still considering establishing a sister company to fly to North America.
+DUBLIN, March 19 European budget airline Ryanair has no plans to directly operate transatlantic flights, it said on Thursday, but a source with knowledge of matter said the company was still considering establishing a sister company to fly to North America.

 Ryanair Chief Executive Michael O'Leary has long discussed the possibility of operating a long-haul service but has said it would have to be run separately to succeed, allowing Ryanair to remain focused on its low-cost, short-haul business.